 - Families and private individuals

 Many art disputes, including those concerning authenticity, ownership and theft, can be difficult to resolve through litigation because of problems of proof.
 We are experienced in addressing and resolving the challenges faced by art claimants and respondents who may have—due to the passage of time or otherwise—limited factual support for their position.
-For example, our lawyers have handled art restitution litigation in which both sides have conflicting documentation that is not conclusive, as well as cases where the documentation of an art transaction does not adequately convey the circumstances under which a transaction took place—such as when targets of the Holocaust had to sell family artwork at any price to survive.
+For example, our lawyers have handled art restitution litigation in which both sides have conflicting documentation that is not conclusive, as well as cases where the documentation of an art transaction does not adequately convey the circumstances under which a transaction took place—such as when targets of the Holocaust were forced to sell family artwork at any price to survive.

-We understand the difficulties of such an undertaking, particularly when (as in the great majority of cases) the art law issues are complex, and the art is not of great value.
+We understand the difficulties presented by litigation, particularly when the facts and art law issues are complex, and the art is not necessarily of great value.
 We can advise how best to press or defend claims and whether to settle them.
 Our experience at trial, in negotiations and in structuring creative settlements reflects our skill at:

 High-Profile Art Restitution Practice

-Our art lawyers have resolved some of the highest profile art litigation disputes of the past two decades.
-Acting on behalf of major cultural and religious organizations, auction houses, families and others and often working with well-known international investigators, to ensure that evidence is found and considered concerning all legal requirements of ownership claims, Andrews Kurth lawyers have played a major role in the recovery of:
+Our art and cultural property lawyers have resolved some of the highest profile disputes of the past two decades.
+Acting on behalf of major cultural and religious organizations, auction houses, families and others and often working with well-known international investigators to ensure that evidence is found and considered concerning all legal requirements of ownership claims, Andrews Kurth lawyers have played a major role in the recovery of:

-- The Kanakaria mosaics, Byzantine mosaics that were stolen from a Greek Orthodox church in the Turkish-occupied area of Cyprus.
+- The Kanakaria mosaics - Byzantine mosaics that were stolen from a Greek Orthodox church in the Turkish-occupied area of Cyprus.
 Andrews Kurth lawyers represented the Republic of Cyprus and the Autocephalous Greek-Orthodox Church of Cyprus and recovered the mosaics from an Indiana art dealer by establishing that our clients' search for the stolen art satisfied the diligence requirements of the state's statute of limitation on theft.
 Several articles were published in The New Yorker and other publications about this case.
 A book was also written about this case, Goldberg's Angel by Dan Hofstadter.
 Autocephalous Greek-Orthodox Church of Cyprus v.
 Goldberg and Feldman Fine Arts, Inc., 717 F. Supp.
 1374 (S.D.
 Ind.
 1989), aff’d, 917 F.2d 278 (7th Cir.
 1990).

-- The Quedlinburg Treasures, medieval jeweled objects and manuscripts that were stolen by an American Army officer whose unit guarded the site where the Lutheran Church of St. Servatius in Quedlinburg, Germany hid the Treasures at the end of World War II.
-The soldier had mailed the objects to Texas, and we secured the objects through a temporary restraining order issued in a federal court action and then settled the case from a position of strength, after discovery revealed the pattern of thefts by the officer.
+- The Quedlinburg Treasures - medieval jeweled religious objects and manuscripts that were stolen by an American Army officer whose unit guarded the site where the Lutheran Church of St. Servatius in Quedlinburg, Germany hid the Treasures at the end of World War II.
+The soldier had mailed the objects home to Texas, and we secured the objects through a temporary restraining order issued in a federal court action and then settled the case from a position of strength, after discovery revealed the pattern of thefts by the officer.
 This case was also heavily reported at the time and is the subject of Treasure Hunt by William H. Honan.
 Stiftskirche-Domgemeinde of Quedlinburg v.
 Jack Meador, et al., Civil Action No. CA3-90-1440-D (N.D.
 Tex. filed June 18, 1990).

-Our work representing claimants in art recovery cases has proved to be the foundation of a growing capability to advise and assist American museums and collectors in the proper handling of cases in the art recovery area.
-We recently helped a major American art museum and several collectors respond to Holocaust claims and have crafted settlements in which museums retained the right to display objects as part of an overall resolution of the original owner's claims.
-We have also begun working with borrowers and lenders who wish to use artwork as security for loans.
+In addition to representing claimants in art recovery cases, we advise and assist American museums, a major auction house and collectors in the proper handling of cases in the art recovery arena.
+We recently helped major American art museums and several collectors respond to Holocaust-related claims and crafted settlements in which the museums retained the right to display objects as part of an overall resolution of the original owner's claims.
+We also work with borrowers and lenders who wish to use artwork as security for loans.

-We frequently advise museums, cultural officials and individual collectors on the importance of documenting their collections and on gathering and preserving existing documentation for any object where questions of origin may arise.
-Because museums have complex issues of fiduciary and stakeholder responsibility far beyond those of most collectors, our efforts to assist them can also involve Andrews Kurth’s extensive experience in corporate and nonprofit organization governance.
+We frequently advise museums, cultural officials and individual collectors on the importance of documenting their transactions, researching their collections and on gathering and preserving existing documentation for any object where questions of origin, authenticity or other issues may arise.
+Because museums have complex issues of fiduciary responsibility and duties to the public, far beyond those of most collectors, our efforts to assist them can also involve our extensive experience in corporate and nonprofit organization governance.

-Few areas involve more factual, legal or emotional challenges than art, cultural property and antiquities law and litigation, and we believe we have acknowledged strength in dealing with them.
+Few areas involve more factual, legal or emotional challenges than art, museum, cultural property and antiquities law and litigation, and we believe we have acknowledged strength in dealing with them.
 The passage of time, the scarcity of definite documentation, and the emotional issues of family history are all considerations that our lawyers constantly balance on behalf of our clients.